axelnine/HackerRank-Leetcode/README.md

-# HackerRank-Challenges
+## HackerRank/LeetCode Challenges:

-This repository contains codes for HackerRank Machine Learning Challenges
+This repository contains solutions for Leetcode problems as well as HackerRank MachineLearning Challenges